flexera-public/policy_templates/cost/superseded_instance/README.md

 ## What it does

 The Superseded Instances Policy Template is used to monitor an account a generate a list of superseded instances.
 This policy supports AWS, Azure, and AzureCSP.
 It also allows use of AMD, and Burstable types as replacement.
-There are fundamental differences between this and Optima Superseded Instances recommendations.
+The resulting incident will include an estimated savings based on the list price for the current instance size and the new recommended size.

 ## Prerequisites